 A big part of green design is how we use energy.
 It’s now possible to collect all the energy we need for buildings from renewable clean sources like solar, wind, geothermal, and from streams and rivers.
 In graphics design, our first step to heat or cool a building is to consider the exterior color.
 Dark colors absorb the sun’s energy, making buildings hotter, while light colors reflect the sun’s heat, keeping the building cooler.
-Therefore, public buildings which normally have a lot of people heating them up usually need cooling, so therefore should be light colored, while residences more often do better with darker exteriors.
+Therefore, public buildings that normally have a lot of people heating them up usually need cooling, so therefore should be light colored, while residences more often do better with darker exteriors.
 Our strategy usually is to first consider building colors, then incorporates the greenhouse effect (heat build-up through the windows), and finally by using collectors to heat air or water.
 We use floors and walls of concrete and masonry, and sometimes volumes of water in tanks, to store the heat so it can be used later.
 For insulation, we like spray foam.
 This rigid material is sprayed as a liquid from a gun into crevices and framing spaces.

 Our Cooling Strategy